NationalSecurityAgency/timely/source/includes/_subscription.md

 # Subscription API

 The subscription API allows the user to subscribe to metrics data using WebSockets.
 The create, add, remove, and close operations are expected to be [Text] (https://tools.ietf.org/html/rfc6455#section-5.6) frames and do not return a response for successful invocation.
 They return a [Close] (https://tools.ietf.org/html/rfc6455#section-5.5.1) frame with a message upon error condition.
+Each subscription is identified by a subscription id, a unique string, that the client will use to manipulate the subscription.
+This allows a client to create multiple subscriptions, using different subscription ids, on the same WebSocket channel.

 ## Metric Response